 - Add timber 2” x 4” x12’ for the support of the water pipes to prevent gutters from breaking

 - Add an extra layer of cement to the inner and outer sides of the tank to prevent future leaks

 - Add waterproofing cement to the inner lining of the tank

-- Change the existing connecting pipe to water tank to connect to the building for better stabilization against wind to prevent pipes from breaking
+- Change the existing connecting pipe to the water tank to connect to the building for better stabilization against the wind to prevent pipes from breaking

 - Add a spigot to the tank so that water can more easily be accessed (instead of dropping a bucket with a rope tied to it).